mindspore-ai/docs/docs/mindinsight/docs/source_en/profiler_design.md

 2. MindSpore Profiler parses the original data in the user script and generates the intermediate data results in the specified folder.

-3. MindInsight Profiler connects to the intermediate data and provides the visualized Profiler function for users.
+3. MindSpore Insight Profiler connects to the intermediate data and provides the visualized Profiler function for users.

 ### Module Structure